 Keep Your Grill at Least 10 Feet From Structures

 Make sure you’re away from your house, garage and shed, and avoid grilling under eaves or patio coverings.
 Also check for any overhead tree branches that could catch fire in the event of a flare up.

-Additional safety tips for gas grills: Check for propane leaks using the soap and water method, recommended by the National Institute of Health.If a flame goes out when you are grilling, wait at least five minutes to re-light.
+If you’re cooking on a gas grill, check for propane leaks using the soap and water method recommended by the National Institute of Health.If a flame goes out when you’re grilling, wait at least five minutes before trying to re-light it.
 Never turn on the gas when your grill lid is closed.
 Do not store propane containers indoors or underneath your grill.

 If you’re cooking with charcoal, make sure you use proper charcoal starter fluid — not gasoline or kerosene.
 Keep starter fluid capped and away from your grill.
 Don’t add starter fluid to hot coals.
 Wait 48 hours before disposing of charcoal and ashes.